etheoo98/csgo-config/README.md

+This repository has been archived due to the release of Counter-Strike 2.

 # etheoo's CS:GO Config
 Welcome to etheoo's CS:GO Config.
 This is my personal config Counter-Strike: Global Offensive, that I've decided to upload here for convienience.
 You can use this as a basis for your own config, as I recommended that you tweak the settings according to your own setup and preference.
 The .cfg file can be edited through any text editor.